ezgranet/macocr/README.md

 [Clicking on this link downloads the latest version of the app!](https://github.com/ezgranet/macocr/releases/download/v1.1.0/apps.zip)
 ## Dependencies
 This application requires both OCRMyPDF and Tesseract.

+For users who are uncomfortable or unhabitauted to the command line, I have bundled a small application called '**Dependency Installer**', which will install (in the event these are not already installed): Homebrew, Tesseract, OCRmyPDF, and Tesseract-Lang.
+The final installation will take up a non-trivial large amount of space (~500mb), so please be aware of this when choosing to use the automated installation!

 Homebrew users can install these simply by using the following code:

 > brew install ocrmypdf; brew install tesseract
->

 Users will have to determine which languages are needed for their work; to install all languages, the code below works:

 > brew install tesseract-lang

-For users who are uncomfortable or unhabitauted to the command line, I have bundled a small application called 'Dependency Installer', which will install (in the event these are not already installed): Homebrew, Tesseract, OCRmyPDF, and Tesseract-Lang.
-The final installation will take up a non-trivial large amount of space (~500mb), so please be aware of this when choosing to use the automated installation!
 ## Usage
 Simply drag a PDF in need of a good OCR and put it on the app!
 Then, select the language to be used, by typing the Tesseract language codes (eng, fre, deu, etc); [a complete list of the language codes is available at this link](https://tesseract-ocr.github.io/tessdoc/Data-Files-in-different-versions.html).
 The default code is set to 'eng,', so English-only users can simply press 'return'.
 Then, simply wait as the PDF is outputted.
 ## Note